sunnypatneedi/pcc-gemini-cartesia/README.md

 - `DAILY_API_KEY` Optional, but highly recommended.
 Enables easy Daily integration (see below).
 Get it from your Pipecat Cloud Dashboard: `https://pipecat.daily.co/<your-org-id>/settings/daily`

 You'll need a Docker Hub account to deploy.
 You'll also need a Twilio account if you want to call your bot.

+## Picking a Mode

+There are two botfiles in this repo. `bot-llm.py` uses the traditional STT to LLM to STT cascading flow. `bot-s2s.py` Uses the speech-to-speech model from the OpenAI Realtime API.

+The S2S model usually responds more quickly than the cascading flow.
+But the cascading approach gives you more control over how the bot operates.
+For example, OpenAI's new GPT-4o-powered transcription service allows you to prompt the transcriber to improve accuracy.
+In `bot-llm.py`, we're instructing the transcriber to listen for basketball-themed words.
+You also get the full power of the GPT-4o LLM and more configurable text-to-speech.
+It's worth trying both bots to see the differences.

 ## Deploying to Pipecat Cloud